jeh15/mujoco-bazel/README.md

 The main branch targets Mujoco 3.0.0.

 ## MacOS:
-For MacOS us the `macos` branch.
+For MacOS use the `macos` branch.
 The macos branch builds mujoco and all of its dependencies from scratch and exports mujoco as a 'cc_library'.
 The macos branch targets Mujoco 2.3.7.

 ## Installation: